-You may also e-mail us at IFTA_Licensing@michigan.gov - The Department cannot respond to confidential correspondence by e-mail.
-General questions will be answered via e-mail, however account specific questions will be answered by telephone or US mail.
+You may also e-mail us at IFTA_Licensing@michigan.gov.
+The department cannot respond to confidential correspondence via e-mail.
+General questions will be answered via e-mail however, account specific questions will be answered by telephone or US mail.

-- I'm no longer in business.
+- General: I'm no longer in business.
 How do I cancel my account?

-- What is my base jurisdiction for IFTA licensing?
+- General: What is my base jurisdiction for IFTA licensing?

 IFTA defines “base jurisdiction” as the member jurisdiction where your “qualified motor vehicles” are based for vehicle registration purposes and: